Hank Goodman

 Henry Joseph Goodman (March 18, 1919 – March 25, 2007) was an American football player.

 A native of Bradford, Pennsylvania, Goodman attended Bradford High School and then played college football at St. Bonaventure, George Washington, and West Virginia.

-He also played professional football in the National Football League (NFL) as a tackle for the Detroit Lions.
+He played professional football in the National Football League (NFL) as a tackle for the Detroit Lions.
 He appeared in 11 NFL games during the 1942 season.